 North Island, fine spells.
 Remaining showers in the east and also about Northland clearing.
 Cloud increasing from Waikato to Kapiti in the evening, with a few showers for Kapiti.
 South Island, showers in the south and west and mainly fine elsewhere.

 North Island, mostly cloudy in the west with a few showers from Waikato southwards.
 Mainly fine elsewhere.
 South Island, showers in the west, turning to rain about south Westland and Fiordland, with heavy falls later.
 Mostly sunny elsewhere.

-North Island, a few showers in the west.
-Mainly fine elsewhere.
-South Island, rain in the west, with heavy falls possible.
-Scattered rain developing in the south.
+North Island, rain spreading everywhere, with heavy falls in the west from Waitomo southwards.
+South Island, rain in the west, heavy at times with thunderstorms possible.
+Brief rain in the east.

 Inshore waters from Waitarere to Pukerua Bay and out to Kapiti Island.

 A complex low moves slowly over the region today while a narrow ridge moves over the South Island.
 The ridge moves over the North Island on Saturday,followed by strengthening northwesterlies during Sunday ahead of a front that moves over the country on Monday.

 Friday: Variable 5 knots.
 Southwest 15 knots developing this afternoon, changing southeast 15 knots in the evening.
 Sea slight.
 Fair visibility in a few afternoon and evening showers.